noobkid/NE-Bot/README.md

 python "PATH" (ex. python "C:\New Folder\bot - edit.py")

-python is an inline interpreter coding language so the code executed can be viewed and edited with a simple text viewer like the windows' notepad on the fly.
+python is an inline interpreter coding language so the code executed can be viewed and edited with a simple text viewer like the windows' notepad on the fly. and so you can view it and see that there is no malicious code.

 there are 2 files:
 bot D version: all info is collected via prompts and that info is lost once the program is terminated.